pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 m365 viva engage community user list --communityDisplayName "All company" --role Admin
 ```

-or you may get the list of members by specifying the group ID by running:
+Or you may get the list of members by specifying the group ID by running:

 ```sh
 m365 viva engage community user list --entraGroupId b6c35b51-ebca-445c-885a-63a67d24cb53 --role Member